Archidasyphyllum diacanthoides: Medicinal use and danger of confusion with Latua

 Foliage of young, non-flowering branchlet of Dasyphyllum diacanthoides (on the right) compared with one of the poisonous Latua pubiflora (on the left).
 Note : 1.)
 Dasyphyllum stem spines borne in pairs, while Latua stem spines borne singly 2.)
 Dasyphyllum leaves bear terminal spine not present in leaves of Latua.
 3.)
 Dasyphyllum leaves soon become more leathery than those of Latua as they mature.

 The bark of Archidasyphyllum diacanthoides is used in its native Chile as a folk remedy (both topical and oral) for blunt trauma: Palo santo or Palo blanco (Flotowia diacanthoides) .— It grows from Ñuble to Valdivia.

 The bark is used against bruises and blows, either by taking it as an infusion or applying it as external use.
 It also dissolves warts.
 When not in flower, however, the plant is easily confused with the highly toxic Solanaceous species Latua pubiflora and this ease of confusion has been responsible for many cases of anticholinergic, tropane alkaloid poisoning by Latua in the Los Lagos Region of southern Chile to which both plants are native.

 One of his [ Philippi's informant Señor Juan Renous's ] woodcutters had suffered a strong blow with the blunt end of his axe and went into the forest to get some bark of tayu for it.
 He took instead latúe [Latua] and drank a concoction of this poison.
 He became insane almost immediately and wandered into the mountains.
 He was found three days later in an unconscious state.
 Several days were required for his recovery, although he suffered severe headaches for several months.

+Winter forage supplement

+The leafy shoots and young stems offer a nutritional profile in which the energy-to-protein ratio is balanced adequately for cattle fodder.
+While not utilised as a primary forage source, it forms an important winter forage supplement in the mountain areas of Chile's Araucanía Region, in which good quality forage is of limited availability, due to poor soils and a relatively harsh climate.
+In sharp contradistinction to many other species belonging to the Asteraceae (e.g. Senecio jacobaea), the plant does not synthesise any toxic alkaloids, being completely safe for consumption by cattle.